jianshuyao/Pandas-Connect/README.md

 # [Pandas Connect]

+For some time now, we have a burning desire to help students get reliable career information, as well as recommend modules to take based on their future career interests.

-We created it thinking about things you actually need to make well informed decisions for your career.
-Ultimately, the information contained in Pandas-Connect is handpicked and optimised based on surveys conducted by us, on NUS students.
+We brainstormed about things you actually need to make well informed decisions for your career, and perfected the idea following feedback from your fellow NUS peers.
+Ultimately, information chosen are handpicked and optimised for you.

+With that, we present to you, a professional career advisory platform.
+Share our vision in connect students to a brighter future through Pandas Connect.

-Let us know what you think and what we can improve below.
-And good luck with development!
+Let us know what you think and what we can improve below!

 ## Table of Contents